Janko-dev/AoC22/README.md

-# AoC22
+# AoC 2022
-Advent of Code 2022 challenges
+My solutions for the Advent of Code 2022 challenges written in C. Refer to the challenges [here](https://adventofcode.com/).